marcusmchale/breedcafs/README.md

    * Users may request additional affiliations to other Partners
  * Partner Admins
    * Users may be elevated to "Partner Admins"
-   * Responsible for approving affiliations (approval can be revoked)
+   * Responsible for approving affiliations to partner (approval can be revoked)
    * Able to add emails allowing new users to register
+   * Responsible for managing the partners input groups used for template generation

 ### Implementation
  * Access control